 Later, the river’s other branch, the Weisse Valepp, joins before the river flows onwards to eventually join the Inn.
-We, however, turn upstream and head for the enchanting lakeside resort of Rottach-Eggern – one of several lovely villages around the gorgeous Tegernsee.
-We deserve a leisurely break after our ride, so let’s enjoy suitable refreshments in one of many stylish cafés and restaurants.
-Time allowing, do visit the impressive church of St Laurentious too.
-Then we’re back in the saddle for a short valley ride to peaceful Kreuth where we're staying tonight.
+We, however, turn upstream and head for the enchanting lakeside resort of Rottach-Eggern.
+It’s one of the loveliest villages around the gorgeous Tegernsee and the perfect destination for today’s ride.

-Kreuth is renowned as a wellbeing and relaxation centre.
-Since 1490, the nearby springs of Wildbad soothed away aches and pains, while imposing Schloss Ringberg dominates the valley north of the town.
+Time allowing, we could consider cycling south to Kreuth – another renowned wellbeing and relaxation centre.
+Since 1490, the nearby Wildbad springs have soothed away travellers’ aches and pains, while imposing Schloss Ringberg dominates the valley north of town.

-After another fortifying breakfast, and with picnic lunches – Brotzeit – packed, few local routes are more rewarding than the one leading around the nearby Hirschberg.
-We recommend heading back to the Tegernsee, then circumnavigating the Hirschberg in an anti-clockwise direction.
-At the perfectly located Schwarzentannenalm Gasthof, we challenge you to resist the siren call of its sunny terrace and tempting menu of simple mountain fare before returning to Kreuth.
+Along with Rottach-Egern, this is sublime walking and cycling territory.
+For a slightly more involved day’s adventure, enjoy a fortifying breakfast, pack a picnic lunch – Brotzeit – and enjoy the rewarding ride around the nearby Hirschberg.
+We recommend anti-clockwise circumnavigation of the Hirschbergt with a pause at the perfectly located Schwarzentannenalm Gasthof.
+Can you resist the siren call of its sunny terrace and tempting menu of simple mountain fare before returning to Rottach?
+We suspect not!

 Halfway along the man-made lake, we cross the dam, then leap to the southern shore on the impressive Faller-Klamm-Bruecke.
 Then we continue downhill – via Vorderiss – alongside the braided Isar.
 Riding towards Wallgau, we have free access to a private toll road along the broadening glaciated valley.
 After about an hour on this lovely shaded lane, we reach our destination.
 It’s another gorgeous village amid rolling emerald meadows, sparkling lakes and the eternal peaks.
 South lies Mittenwald and to the west, Garmisch-Partenkirchen.
 But first, let’s enjoy Wallgau…